If you are looking for an extra-ordinary winter experience, this is it!

 Overnight in Reykjavik.

-Enjoy Cook and Dine at Salt Kitchen School, a hands-on late morning cooking lesson in English, where you learn about Iceland’s unique culinary culture and the New Nordic cuisine using fresh, Icelandic ingredients.
+Enjoy Cook and Dine at Salt Kitchen School, an afternoon cooking lesson in English, where you learn about Iceland’s unique culinary culture and the New Nordic cuisine using fresh, Icelandic ingredients.
 The course is led by professional chefs from Salt Kitchen (this course must be pre-booked).

 Pop by Café Loki, a small and friendly family-run café located across from Hallgrimskirkja Church in the centre of Reykjavik.
 Its location offers a beautiful view across the city, the church and the Blafjoll Mountains.
 The restaurant’s cuisine is inspired by traditional Icelandic home recipes that have been passed on from one generation to the next.
 Café Loki offers a variety of combination platters for a great overview of the best food that Iceland has to offer.